Lao Zi's Dao De Jing Chapter 63 gives us 5 principles for success in life. The mind map below gives us the full details.

 Principle 2: Always Repay Evil with Love - Because our nature is love.

 We should not let external events distort our original righteous and good nature.
 We don't react but respond rightly.
 When others are bad to us, we don't react negatively and be bad to them.
 Instead, we respond according to the goodness in us.
 When others play us out, we don't play them out.
 Instead, we keep our promises to them.
 Because, integrity, and keeping promises, are our nature.
 We always keep our promises to those that are good to us and to those that are bad to us.
 We don't turn bad because others or the society is bad to us.
-This is exactly the teaching of the Bible in Matthew 5:44
+This is exactly the teaching of the Bible in Matthew 5:44.

 Principle 3: Easy and Small Add to Greatness

 Great and difficult projects are accomplished through the accumulation of small steps and little effort.
 To handle a difficult task, we start with the easy ones first.
 To handle big tasks, we start with the small ones first.
 We put things in order, refine and optimize all the steps when the system is small and change is easy.
 When things are perfected, scaling up will be easy.
 Most people only want to do the big and important things and neglect the small and easy things.
-But problems come because of the little defects that no one wants to pay attention to.
+However, problems arise because of the little defects that no one wants to pay attention to.
 A series of small defects add up to a big one.
 An accident happens because of a series of small mistakes.
 Bible tells us that he that is faithful in little, shall be faithful in much.
 He that is dishonest in little shall be dishonest in much (Luke 16:10).

 Principle 4: Do for the Purpose instead of Glory - The Greatest Effectiveness

 The greatest effectiveness comes when we do according to the purpose or the meaningfulness of the task and are not concerned about the rewards and glory.
 Intrinsic motivations of a worthy cause and self-actualization beat the extrinsic motivations of carrots and sticks.
 All great men and women in history did not spend their lives trying to gain glory and wealth.
 Glory comes later.
 Glory comes because of their dedication to the work of worthiness.
-In modern terms, don't work for money but work for worthiness.
+In modern terms, we don't work for money but for worthiness.
 If you work only for money, the money will fly away and we will lose our health and life (Proverbs 23:4-5).

 Principle 5: Be Respectful and Careful Always